 Use of some ski trails at Birch Hill now require an easily obtained permit from the US Army Garrison Alaska.

 We are very fortunate to have a joint agreement with Fort Wainwright that allows us to use those trails seamlessly.
-In fact, it has been so seamless that many people don’t realize they have skied from a borough park (Birch Hill Recreation Area) onto military land (Fort Wainwright).
+In fact, it has been so seamless that many people don’t realize they have gone from a borough park (Birch Hill Recreation Area) onto military land (Fort Wainwright).
 But the military sometimes uses its land, which includes the biathlon range, for training purposes.
 During those times use is restricted.

-For the most part, civilian skiers won’t notice anything has changed – except that you will need to get a permit (good for a year) and will need to check regularly to see if the trails are open for civilian use (which they will be most of the time).
-If you are planning to ski the trails on military land you will need to bring your ID and a copy of your permit.
+For the most part, civilian users won’t notice anything has changed – except that you will need to get a permit (good for a year) and will need to check regularly to see if the trails are open for civilian use (which they will be most of the time).
+If you are planning to use the trails on military land you will need to bring your ID and a copy of your permit.

 Nothing else will change.
 The NSCF will still groom the trails.
 They will be open to civilians most of the time.
 Races will still be held on them.
 The biathlon arm of the NSCF will still get to use the biathlon range.

 For some time now, the military has required civilians to have a permit to use military land for recreation, such as for hiking, camping, hunting, and fishing.
 Until now, that has not been enforced at Birch Hill, but the regulations finally caught up to us.
 This is a change that has been in the works for a while.